 Women leaders are a particularly important group to reach.
 The Framework for Political Dialogue created to guide peace process talks specifies that at least 30 percent of delegates to Burma’s Union Peace Conferences (UPC) should be women—but participation has consistently fallen short of that target.
 In Parliament, the numbers are even worse.
 As of 2018, only 10.2 percent of seats were held by women.
 Women in Burma have limited opportunities to become technical experts in areas pertinent to social reform, and often are unable to afford transportation and pay for the childcare necessary to attend formal events where they could voice their concerns on social issues.

-On the technical side, DAI’s Center for Secure and Stable States (CS3) has trained 675 Burmese women on peace process themes such as federalism, security sector reform, and economic policy so they can make meaningful contributions to the debate.
-In recognition of the numerous barriers that prevent women from attending trainings and formal dialogues, CS3 created a flexible, rapid-response Women’s Participation Fund to cover childcare, transportation, and lodging as needs arose.
+On the technical side, DAI’s team has trained 675 Burmese women on peace process themes such as federalism, security sector reform, and economic policy so they can make meaningful contributions to the debate.
+In recognition of the numerous barriers that prevent women from attending trainings and formal dialogues, we created a flexible, rapid-response Women’s Participation Fund to cover childcare, transportation, and lodging as needs arose.

 While the most recent UPC saw an increase in the share of women participating, up from 17 percent to 22 percent, work remains to be done if we are to fully integrate women’s concerns into national policy.
 To facilitate further coordination among women leaders, CS3 supported a mapping of influential women working on the peace process.
 But as peace negotiations proceed, we need to do more to consolidate lessons learned around gender and to strengthen coordination across key stakeholders so they can make common cause around the issues that unite them.